oat-sa/taohub-articles/forge/documentation-for-core-components/logger.md

 The decision which events should be logged will be taken by using either:

 -   **threshold**: indicates the minimum severity an event has to have in order to be logged using this appender
--   **mask**: defines a bit mask, allowing a fine grained control over which events are logged, with the least significant\
+-   **mask**: defines a bit mask, allowing a fine grained control over which events are logged, with the least significant<br/>
     bit(2\^0) corresponding to to the TRACE severity, and the most significant bit(2\^5) corresponding to to the FATAL severity.<br/>

     *Example*: To log everything except TRACE and WARNING, one would use 110110 = 32+16+4+2 = 54